Tyrosine–tRNA ligase: Roles of the subunits and domains

-The N-terminal domain of tyrosyl-tRNA synthetase provides the chemical groups necessary for converting the substrates tyrosine and ATP into a reactive intermediate, tyrosyl-adenylate (the first step of the aminoacylation reaction) and for transferring the amino-acid moiety from tyrosyl-adenylate to the 3'OH-CCA terminus of the cognate tRNA(Tyr) (the second step of the aminoacylation reaction).
-The other domains are responsible (i) for the recognition of the anticodon bases of the cognate tRNA(Tyr); (ii) for the binding of the long variable arm of tRNA(Tyr) in eubacteria; and (iii) for unrelated functions such as cytokine activity.
+The N-terminal domain of tyrosyl-tRNA synthetase provides the chemical groups necessary for converting the substrates tyrosine and ATP into a reactive intermediate, tyrosyl-adenylate (the first step of the aminoacylation reaction) and for transferring the amino-acid moiety from tyrosyl-adenylate to the 3'OH-CCA terminus of the cognate tRNA^{Tyr} (the second step of the aminoacylation reaction).
+The other domains are responsible (i) for the recognition of the anticodon bases of the cognate tRNA^{Tyr}; (ii) for the binding of the long variable arm of tRNA^{Tyr} in eubacteria; and (iii) for unrelated functions such as cytokine activity.

-Recognition of tRNA(Tyr)
+Recognition of tRNA^{Tyr}

-The tRNA(Tyr) molecule has an L-shaped structure.
+The tRNA^{Tyr} molecule has an L-shaped structure.
 Its recognition involves both subunits of the tyrosyl-tRNA synthetase dimer.
-The acceptor arm of tRNA(Tyr) interacts with the catalytic domain of one YARS monomer whereas the anticodon arm interacts with the C-terminal moiety of the other monomer.
+The acceptor arm of tRNA^{Tyr} interacts with the catalytic domain of one YARS monomer whereas the anticodon arm interacts with the C-terminal moiety of the other monomer.
 In most YARS structures, the monomers are related to each other by a twofold rotational symmetry.
-Moreover, all available crystal structures of complexes between YARS and tRNA(Tyr) are also planar, with symmetrical conformations of the two monomers in the dimer and with two tRNA(Tyr) molecules simultaneously interacting with one YARS dimer.
-However, kinetic studies of tyrosine activation and tRNA(Tyr) charging have revealed an anticooperative behavior of the TyrRS dimer in solution: each TyrRS dimer binds and tyrosylates only one tRNA(Tyr) molecule at a time.
+Moreover, all available crystal structures of complexes between YARS and tRNA^{Tyr} are also planar, with symmetrical conformations of the two monomers in the dimer and with two tRNA^{Tyr} molecules simultaneously interacting with one YARS dimer.
+However, kinetic studies of tyrosine activation and tRNA^{Tyr} charging have revealed an anticooperative behavior of the TyrRS dimer in solution: each TyrRS dimer binds and tyrosylates only one tRNA^{Tyr} molecule at a time.
 Thus, only one of the two sites is active at any given time.

-The presence of base pair Gua1:Cyt72 in the acceptor stem of tRNA(Tyr) from eubacteria and of base pair Cyt1-Gua72 in tRNA(Tyr) from archaea and eukaryotes results in a species specific recognition of tRNATyr by tyrosyl-tRNA synthetase.
-This characteristic of the recognition between YARS and tRNA(Tyr) has been used to obtain aminoacyl-tRNA synthetases that can specifically charge non-sense suppressor derivatives of tRNA(Tyr) with unnatural aminoacids in vivo without interfering with the normal process of translation in the cell.
+The presence of base pair Gua1:Cyt72 in the acceptor stem of tRNA^{Tyr} from eubacteria and of base pair Cyt1-Gua72 in tRNA^{Tyr} from archaea and eukaryotes results in a species specific recognition of tRNA^{Tyr} by tyrosyl-tRNA synthetase.
+This characteristic of the recognition between YARS and tRNA^{Tyr} has been used to obtain aminoacyl-tRNA synthetases that can specifically charge non-sense suppressor derivatives of tRNA^{Tyr} with unnatural aminoacids in vivo without interfering with the normal process of translation in the cell.

 Both tyrosyl-tRNA synthetases and tryptophanyl-tRNA synthetases belong to Class I of the aminoacyl-tRNA synthetases, both are dimers and both have a class II mode of tRNA recognition, i.e. they interact with their cognate tRNAs from the variable loop and major groove side of the acceptor stem.
 This is in strong contrast to the other class I enzymes, which are monomeric and approach their cognate tRNA from minor groove side of the acceptor stem.